 - Phase 1 Desk Study – A desk study is often described as Phase 1 of a site investigation and forms the basis of the preliminary risk assessment.
 The desk study generally includes a visual inspection (walkover survey) of the site and its surrounding area.

 - Phase 2 Site Investigation – We ensure that the site investigation is designed and implemented correctly.
 Where necessary the scope of works can be integrated to cover both geotechnical and environmental concerns.
-The advantage of having our own specialist site plant and equipment to conduct the Phase II Site Investigation also allows us efficiently to manage and tailor each project to the Clients’ needs as well as react rapidly to any unexpected or changing site conditions.
+The advantage of having our own specialist site plant and equipment to conduct the Phase II Site Investigation also allows us to efficiently manage and tailor each project to the Clients’ needs as well as react rapidly to any unexpected or changing site conditions.

 - Phase 3 Remediation Options Appraisal & Design – In a rapidly changing environmental market, there are a wide range of issues and potential liabilities that can affect new and existing developments.
 We make sure our environmental engineers are fully up to date with the very latest site investigation requirements, remediation solutions, remediation strategy, and concepts, so that they are able to advise and agree on an effective phase III remediation strategy with regulators and clients.